lni-dev/moodle-qtype_regexmatch/syntax.md

 THIS IS A FUTURE SYNTAX WHICH IS NOT YET IMPLEMENTED!

 # Regexmatch Syntax
-This file contains information used for both the regexmatch question type and the (future) regexmatch gap-filling question type.
+This file contains information used for both the regexmatch question type and the (future) regexmatch cloze question type.

 ## Syntax
 Legend:
 - `<options>`: Options specified by a single letter
 - `<regex>`: The regular expression
-- `<spaces>`: All spaces in the syntax are optional
 - `<separator-char>`: separator
 - `<comment-text>`: comment.
 Only visible to the editor.
 Must not contain `/` as last char.
+- spaces: All spaces in the syntax are optional

 **Syntax for a single regular expression**:
 ```